 How do I report cruelty?

-If you would like to report suspected cruelty to animals, please call the state’s cruelty hotline, (800) 582-5979.
-If it is an immediate emergency, please call us at 732-542-0040.
+If you are in Monmouth County and you would like to report suspected cruelty to animals, please call the Monmouth County cruelty hotline, (877) 898-7297.
+If it is an immediate emergency, please call us at 732-542-0040 or call 911.
+If you are outside of Monmouth County, please call the NJ State Hotline at (800) 582-5979.
 We will only ask you to provide information, you will be able to stay anonymous.
 We cannot take cruelty reports by email.

 What is failure to provide sustenance?